 Doorways / Egress

 To secure items, you can place Aura readers around doorways.
 Alarms will buzz and light up when an event occurs -- like a controlled item approaching the door.

 Tagging IT equipment or critical corporate documents with RFID tags vs. traditional barcodes allows this newfound ability.

 However, no RF system works on its own.
 Where these things work best is if you have a security team at the door.
 When personnel approach, they must open their bag for inspection.
 RFID will identify items for the security team.
 If you rely on RFID only, thieves will eventually create a faraday cage bag that can shield the RFID tags from view.
-RFID is a tool for confirmation speed and not a 100% security solution.
+RFID is a tool for confirmation and speed.
+It can not replace a security team.

-Please take a look at our TM4 tags for metal-cased items.
-These are durable, small tags (4 centimeters) and only work well on metal surfaces.
-The TM7 has a better range if there is room for that tag.
+Please take a look at our TM4 RFID tags for metal-cased items.
+These are durable, small tags (4 centimeters / 1 inch) and only work on metal surfaces.
+The TM7 has a better range if there is room for a larger tag.
 And, the TM7 works on all surfaces equally well.

 The IQ6 is excellent if you don't know the surface (metal, glass, plastic, or cardboard).
-They are a bit larger, but they work on everything.
-The biggest issue is they are often too tall on smaller IT equipment.
-They do work great on any laptop.
+They are a bit larger, but they work on everything and have a very low profile (about as thick as a credit card.)
+The biggest issue is they are often too wide on smaller IT equipment.
+They do work great on every laptop.

 Use the Wave handheld to scan the serial number or model number.
 Use the built-in barcode scanner to add serial numbers quickly.